-Ethos is the property that determines our moral conduct.

 68. As people we are defined, with an expectant behaviour of propriety, yet we are exposed to draconian measures of social discipline that are acrasial and dedolent.

-69. When we use our judgement, we imbibe from the knowledge that is a broad compilation of facts or theories that are not comprised of pseudo thoughts or unfounded conjectures.
+69. When we use our judgement for justice, we imbibe from the knowledge that is a broad compilation of facts or theories that are not comprised of pseudo thoughts or unfounded conjectures.

-70. Once we have established the basis of that notion, the actions we take are accordingly to our discernment.
+70. Once we have established the basis of that notion, the actions we take are accordingly to our discernment and ability to be correct and not incorrect.

-71. The judicious generalisation of the relativity of the mind is deciphered, by the expediency of the thought evoked.
+71. The judicious generalisation of the relativity of the mind is deciphered, by the expediency of the thought elicited.

 72. In philosophy, we are taught of the ego and seity, within a Delphic interpretation and an orphic explanation.